VRC & Material Lift Applications and Uses

-Many companies have chosen to eliminate the risk entirely by installing a VRC.
+Many companies have chosen to eliminate the risk entirely by installing a VRC or material lift.

 When it comes right down to it, many businesses simply don’t have enough space to stock inventory and supplies.
 However, when a VRC is used in conjunction with a mezzanine or multiple-level setup, you can better utilize their space and increase overall storage capacity.
 Furthermore, you can safely move those materials between levels with maximum safety and efficiency when you need them.